omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 Both Quick Entry and MailDrop would benefit from being able to encrypt a file and add it to a document without having decryption access.
-The obvious solution would be for some key slots to contain a public/private keypair, with the public half unencrypted.
+The obvious solution would be for some key slots to contain a public/private keypair, with the public half also stored unencrypted in the plist.
+EC-IEC over something like Curve25519 seems like the obvious choice there.

-On the other hand, allowing unauthenticated writers to add files to the document might be dangerous, in which case QE and MD would need to contain some less-capable key which can encrypt and authenticate new data, but not decrypt existing data.
-This depends on our threat model.

 Any specialized keys for these purposes can simply live in their own key slots.